Trade directory · Miami metro · Florida

 Permit Requirements

-Miami-Dade requires permits for irrigation systems, tree removal over 18 inches diameter, and major landscape installations.
-Tree permits required through Parks Department for protected species.
-Right-of-way permits needed for any work near streets.
+Miami-Dade requires permits for irrigation systems, tree removal over 18 inches diameter, major grading/drainage work.
+Special permits needed in historic districts and coastal areas.

 §3